linode/docs/docs/products/platform/accounts/guides/2fa/index.md

 ## Disabling 2FA

-You can disable two-factor authentication for your Linode account at any time.
+You can disable two-factor authentication for your Cloud Manager account at any time.
 Here's how:

 1. Log in to the [Cloud Manager](https://cloud.linode.com).